noncomputable/AgentMaps/index.md

 Now you can place agents on the map according to the rules of a custom agentFeatureMaker function.
-We'll use the built-in seqUnitAgentMaker, which just assigns a number to each agent it generates in sequence, counting up from 0 to the number of agents you want, and places each agent in the center of the corresponding unit.
+We'll use the built-in seqUnitAgentMaker, which just assigns a number to each agent it generates in sequence, counting up from 0 to the number of agents you want, and places each agent in the center of the unit with the same index as that number in the list of units.
 We'll make 50:

 ```javascript
 agentmap.agentify(50, agentmap.seqUnitAgentMaker);